Cray-HPE/docs-csm/operations/firmware/FAS_Admin_Procedures.md

 ## Ignore Nodes within FAS

 The default configuration of FAS no longer ignores `management` nodes, which prevents FAS from firmware updating the NCNs.
 To reconfigure the FAS deployment to exclude non-compute nodes (NCNs) and ensure they cannot have their firmware upgraded, the `NODE_BLACKLIST` value must be manually enabled

 **Preferred Method:** Nodes can also be locked with the Hardware State Manager (HSM) API.
 Refer to [Lock and Unlock Management Nodes](../hardware_state_manager/Lock_and_Unlock_Management_Nodes.md) for more information.

 <a name="procedure"></a>

-### Procedure
+### Procedure to Ignore Nodes

 1. Check that there are no FAS actions running.